Logius-standaarden/fsc-core/draft-fsc-core-00.md

 | ERROR_CODE_METHOD_UNSUPPORTED       | 405             | The Outway received a request with an HTTP Method that is not supported.
 The CONNECT method is not supported. |

 ## Inway

+The Inway is used by Peers to offer a Service to other Peers.
+The Inway is a Reverse proxy that handles incoming connections from Outways and routes the request to the correct Service.

+The Inway is responsible for:

+- validating access tokens.
+- routing requests to the correct Service.
+- forwarding the access token to the Service which is being called
+- returning the response from the Service to the Outway.

 ### Behavior